This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-Best For: Dog owners looking to improve communication and build a stronger relationship with their pets through understanding canine behavior.
+Best For: Dog owners who want to improve their understanding of canine communication and build a stronger bond through positive reinforcement.

 7. Training Crazy Dogs to Calmness